junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean automatically follows the order, looking back at the cherubs.
 "I'm not blinking," he says, answering the skinny guy.

-The cherub statues haven't moved an inch since they start staring at them.
+The cherub statues haven't moved an inch since they started staring at them.

 The man rushes to their side, pointing the buzzing device in his hand directly at the statues.
 The device gives off an electronic beeping sound.
 Dean keeps trying to steal a glimpse at what he's doing, but doesn't dare to move his gaze away.
 He watches the man from the peripheral of his eyes.

 There is a pitch and turn in the buzzing sound as the man moves his hand around, then an explosion sound as a final touch.
-The cherub statues fly backward a few feet, and shattered to pieces.
+The cherub statues fly backward a few feet, and shattered into pieces.

 Dean assumes that should mean it is safe to stop staring now.
 He turns his head, pointing at whatever-it-is in the man's hand, and he says, "I want one of these."